AirshipWeb/airship-website/src/pages/blog/airship-update-february-2021.md

 ## **COMMUNITY MEETING AGENDAS**

-Since the Airship IRC weekly meeting changed from a weekly schedule to a biweekly meeting schedule, we thought it would be helpful to change the agenda etherpad to an easier to remember URL.
-Instead of having an etherpad for each meeting date, we now have a single etherpad for all IRC meetings.
+Since the Airship IRC weekly meeting changed from a weekly schedule to a biweekly meeting schedule, The Working Committee thought it would be helpful to change the agenda etherpad to an easier to remember URL.
+Instead of having an etherpad for each meeting date, there is now a single etherpad for all IRC meetings.
 The Airship Technical and Working Committee meetings also have an irregular meeting schedule (monthly and biweekly, respectively) and have adopted the same standard etherpad format.

 You can find the updated etherpads below:
 * [_Airship IRC Team Meeting_](https://etherpad.opendev.org/p/airship-team-meeting)